-=== Default Quota
+Default Quota

-This will be set if no quota is set, and is found in "Users Tab -> Gear Wheel, Default Quota".
+This will be set if no quota is set, and is found in menu:Users Tab[Gear Wheel > Default Quota].
 If Quota Field is not set, but Quota Default is, and a systems administrator tries to set a quota for an LDAP user with User Quota, it will not work, since it is overridden by Quota Default.

-Click the gear on the lower left pane to set a default storage quota.
+Click the btn:[gear] icon on the lower left pane to set a default storage quota.
 This is automatically applied to new users.
 You may assign a different quota to any user by selecting from the Quota dropdown, selecting either a preset value or entering a custom value.
 When you create custom quotas, use the normal abbreviations for your storage values such as 500 MB, 5 GB, 5 TB, and so on.